Proglang-Uni-Freiburg/LockFrame/README.md

 Detectors can easily be swapped inside the code in order to run them against each other.

-We also provide a trace file reader in the reader folder to run bigger traces from file.
+We also provide a trace file reader in the "reader" folder to run bigger traces from file.

 ## Usage